utxostack/rgbpp-sdk/packages/btc/README.md

 # @rgbpp-sdk/btc

-This lib provides:
+## About

-- APIs for constructing simple BTC transactions
+This is the BTC part of the rgbpp-sdk for:

-- APIs for accessing the [btc-assets-api](https://github.com/ckb-cell/btc-assets-api) service in TypeScript
+- BTC/RGBPP transaction construction

-## Disclaimer
+- Wrapped API of the [BtcAssetsApi](https://github.com/ckb-cell/btc-assets-api) service in Node and browser

-- The main logic of the `@rgbpp-sdk/btc` lib is referenced and cut/simplified from the [unisat wallet-sdk](https://github.com/unisat-wallet/wallet-sdk) package to adapt to the specific needs of our own projects.
-The unisat wallet-sdk is using the [ISC license](https://github.com/unisat-wallet/wallet-sdk/blob/master/LICENSE).
-If we open-source our project in the future, it would be best to include the appropriate license referencing the unisat wallet-sdk.
+This lib is based on the foundation of the [unisat wallet-sdk](https://github.com/unisat-wallet/wallet-sdk) ([license](https://github.com/unisat-wallet/wallet-sdk/blob/master/LICENSE)).
+We've simplified the logic of transaction construction and fee collection process to adapt to the specific needs of RGBPP.
+You can refer to the unisat wallet-sdk repo for more difference.

 ## Getting started